jorgebucaran/hyperapp/docs/vdom-events.md

-# Lifecycle Events
+# VirtualDOM Events

-Lifecycle events are functions called at various points in the life of a [virtual node](/docs/virtual-nodes.md).
+VirtualDOM or lifecycle events are functions called at various points in the life of a [virtual node](/docs/virtual-nodes.md).
 They are used like any other [attribute](/docs/virtual-nodes.md#attributes).

 ## oncreate

 The [oncreate](/docs/api.md#oncreate) event is fired after the element is created and attached to the DOM.
-Use it to manipulate the DOM node directly, make a network request, create animations etc.
+Use it to manipulate the DOM node directly, make a network request, start an animation, etc.

 ```jsx
 app({